racsus/WhiteLabelDDD-SPA-react/README.md

-# Web API Template with DDD pattern
+# SPA Template with react and CoreUI

 _Singel Page Application with Coreui with Auth0 authentication integrated._